-Much of the park is dense forest, mostly consisting of white oaks, maples and chinquapin.
+Much of the park is a dense forest, mostly consisting of white oaks, maples, and chinquapin.
 The forest floor where it’s cooler is covered by plants such as spicebush, pawpaw, redbud, sassafras, flowering dogwood, and coral berry.

 There are a number of campsite throughout the park with a total of 27 sites for tents, and 44 sites for recreational vehicles, with seven of them offering full hookup.
 A comfort station with shower and bathroom facilities can also be found at the campsites.

 Nearby the falls there is a small swimming area by the side of a creek.
 Swimming is not allowed at the natural falls themselves, however.
 The visitor to the falls will quickly realize why, as this is a rare sanctuary of peace with only the sound of the waterfall to break the serenity.

 This scenic region became the Cherokee Nation in the 1830s, following the Trail of Tears, a time when the Cherokee people were forced to march west; a time when so many of them died in atrocious conditions.